bastorz/gpt3-modern-web/README.md

 I'm trying to improve my skills as Frontend Developer by trying to clone a Figma UI/UX design in code.
 This was my second project and im pretty happy with the results.
 Still have a lot to improve and learn but step by step im growing as Front Developer and that's making me so happy!

+This project is completely responsive for all devices.

 I leave you the results in the next screenshots!
 Hope that you like it :)

 Im also gonna leave here a direct link to another project which is similar to this one but focusing in restaurant web service: